krizivan03/eBookServer/README.md

 $ Serverless Offline

-This will start a server for the project locally. and it will give you the end point to where you can test in the command line
+This will start a server for the project locally. and it will give you the end points to where you can test in the command line

+if you want to deploy to AWS, be sure to have Key set up in your AWS CLI and run

+$ serverless deploy